David-Else/developer-workstation-setup-script-debian/README.md

 If you encounter a "no bootable device found" error after installing Debian, refer to: https://itsfoss.com/no-bootable-device-found-ubuntu/.
 In short, add `shimx64.efi` as a trusted EFI file to be executed.

 > [!NOTE]
-> **Bonus**: If you are using Debian as a virtual machine, install `spice-vdagent` and restart to enable copy and paste functionality.
-It should be installed by default on a Debian 13 guest.
+> **Bonus**: If you are using Debian 13 as a virtual machine, `spice-vdagent` should be pre-installed.
 Verify it is running with:
 > ```sh
 > sudo systemctl status spice-vdagent
 > ```